Sue Taei Ocean Daughters

 She’s spent much of the last five years working with the provincial government on protecting and managing biodiversity, and responding to climate change threats and impacts.
 She also advocates at provincial level for informed choices for sustainable development, supporting the efforts of many local partners who are addressing regional conservation issues.

-2021 Sue Taei Ocean Fellows
+2021 Sue Taei Ocean Daughters

 Te Aomihia Walker